Advent: Season of Hope

 Additional resources for advent:

-As we enter a new Liturgical Year, we move to read the Gospel according to Luke in our lectionary this upcoming year.
-A special Advent practice could be reading Luke’s Gospel as a way to grow closer to Christ this Advent.
+As we enter a new Liturgical Year, we move to read the Gospel according to Matthew in our lectionary this upcoming year.
+A special Advent practice could be reading Matthew’s Gospel as a way to grow closer to Christ this Advent.

 Journey Through Advent

-The Canadian Conference of Catholic Bishops presents Journey through Advent with the Most Rev. Frank Leo, Metropolitan Archbishop of Toronto.
-Join to reflect on the Scriptures for the Sundays of Advent 2024.
+The Canadian Conference of Catholic Bishops presents Journey through Advent with the Most Rev. Wayne Lobsinger, Auxilliary Bishop of Hamilton.
+Join to reflect on the Scriptures for the Sundays of Advent 2025.